Investigating why some bowel cancers start spreading early through blood vessels

 Controlling spread and improving survival rates

 The originality will also lie in the choice of CRC cells used to be as inclusive of the various molecular subtypes of CRC.
-This will help develop strategies to identify at risk patients and control the process of early spread through targeted therapy and improve patient stage, survival and quality of life.
+This will help develop strategies to identify at-risk patients and control the process of early spread through targeted therapy to improve patient survival and quality of life.

-The research will take place in the Histopathology, Division of Cancer and Stem Cells, University of Nottingham, which from September 2019 will be housed in a new state of the art Cancer Centre.
+The research will take place in the Histopathology Division of Cancer and Stem Cells at the University of Nottingham, which is housed in a new state of the art Cancer Centre.

-This research project will be undertaken by Declan Sculthorpe, supervised by Dr Mukherjee at University of Nottingham.
+This PhD studentship will be undertaken by Declan Sculthorpe, supervised by Dr Mukherjee at University of Nottingham.